DesigningOpenInnovation/Project08/README.md

 =========
 Delicious Leftovers

-What will you do with your leftover?
+What will you do with your old clothes?
-If you have an idea, a community where you can share your recipes for left over food .Would not it be cool?

-Sustainibility
-ideas
-community
+Share it with someone to create fashion and style.
+Co create fashion a virtual to create and buy toether.